jankdc/hacker-rank-env-ts/README.md

 Since HackerRank works on standard input and output, we'll have to add our test case's inputs and expected output into files to be read by the test runner later.
 There's a nifty script wizard to simplify this:

 ```
-# Prompts for description, input and expected output
+# Creates files for input and expected output
 ./scripts/create-test-case.sh

-# Or add an empty test case to be filled later
-./scripts/create-test-case.sh --empty

 # Runs all the test cases
 npm test